Jessybrenens/Test/DRAFT/Chapter06.md

 Once inside his workspace, Elian activated the signal dampener built into his desk.
 The soft hum provided cover for words that couldn't be overheard.

-"The boundary instabilities are worsening," he said.
-"If we expand to a three-station network as planned—"
+"The boundary instabilities are worsening," Elian said.
+"Push to three stations, and Mei's models show hyperstorms tearing through convergence zones."

-"The cascading effects could trigger hyperstorm formation in the convergence zones," Mei finished, dropping her professional reserve.
-"I've run the models seven different ways.
-The timing and intensity vary, but the outcome remains consistent."

-Elian rubbed his temples where a headache had been building since morning.
+Elian pressed his fingers to his skull, weariness seeping into his marrow.
 "We need more data on the deep current interactions.
 The models are only as good as their inputs."

 "Which is why your oceanographer consultant is so timely," Mei said, curiosity in her voice.
 "Dr. Voss, correct?
 Impressive field experience with post-flood adaptation patterns."

 "Yes."
-Elian kept his expression neutral, though the mention of Mira sent an unexpected ripple of anticipation through him.
+Elian kept his expression neutral, though Mira's name sparked something in him, a twitch beneath his ribs he couldn't place.
 "She's joining us tomorrow for the preliminary assessment.
 Her perspective might help us identify what we're missing."

 If she was what she appeared to be.
 The background check had verified her professional credentials, but something about Dr. Marina Voss—Mira—had triggered his instincts during their conversation at the Haven gathering.
 She'd seemed too perceptive, too immediately focused on the project's environmental implications.